arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ### Dependencies

-Include a list of on dependencies that needs to be installed separately.
+Include a list of dependencies that needs to be installed separately.
 For example: database servers, package managers and programming languages.
-Be sure to include what versions that are required as well.
+Be sure to include what versions are required as well.

 ### Local development setup

-Someone who is new to the project should easily understand how get it up and running for local development using the README.
-Let the reader know what steps to take with a freshly made copy of the projects code.
+Someone who is new to the project should easily understand how get to it up and running for local development using the README.
+Let the reader know what steps to take with a freshly made copy of the project's code.
 This can be notes on how to install needed packages, start the application and run the tests.

-Use concrete example like what to type into the shell to invoke the different tasks.
+Use concrete examples like what to type into the shell to invoke the different tasks.

 ### Configuration